TheWorldOfBacresia/quartz/content/notes/Capital Cities/Velgekh.md

 ### Industry & Trade
-With most of [[Kingdoms and Empires/Nablin|Nablin]]'s lands incredibly fertile, much of Velgekh's economy is based around the exporting of food throughout the continent, being used to feed both the [[Kingdom of Berya]] and [[Dirikian Empire]].
+With most of [[notes/Kingdoms and Empires/Nablin|Nablin]]'s lands incredibly fertile, much of Velgekh's economy is based around the exporting of food throughout the continent, being used to feed both the [[notes/Kingdoms and Empires/Kingdom of Berya]] and [[notes/Kingdoms and Empires/Dirikian Empire]].
 The necessity of these food imports is what gives the city and nation the political influence to stop themselves being swallowed by either of the great nations.

 ### Infrastructure